Fractal x-ray edge problem at the critical point of the Aubry-Andr\'e model: Model and Approach

 \section{Model and Approach}

 We will focus on how the single particle eigenstates of the Aubry-Andre model~\cite{Hofstadter-1976,Azbel-1979,Aubry-1980} are affected by a local quench.
 The model Hamiltonian can be written as

-where $t$ is the hopping strength (set to be $1$ in the following), $\lambda$ represents the strength of the quasiperiodic potential, $c_i^\dagger$ and $c_i$ are creation and annihilation operators of a spinless fermion at site $i$.
+where $J$ is the hopping strength (in the following we take $J=1$ as the unit of energy), $\lambda$ represents the strength of the quasiperiodic potential, $c_i^\dagger$ and $c_i$ are creation and annihilation operators of a spinless fermion at site $i$.
 Here, $Q$ is an irrational wave number, e.g., $Q=2/(\sqrt{5}+1)$, and $\phi$ is a randomly chosen phase between 0 and $2\pi$ that is the same for all sites.
 We have considered open boundary conditions, periodic boundary conditions, and twisted boundary conditions.
 We present results for open boundary conditions, as we find this provides the widest range of acceptable system sizes, while reducing finite size effects.
-For periodic and twisted boundary conditions we take $Q$ to be given by a rational approximant given by the ratio of Fibbonaci numbers, $Q=F_{n-1}/F_n$ and we take the system size to be $L=F_n$.
+For periodic and twisted boundary conditions we take $Q$ from a rational approximant given by the ratio of Fibonacci numbers, $Q=F_{k-1}/F_k$ and we take the system size to be $L=F_k$.

-It is known that all the eigenstates of $H_{AA}$ are localized when $\lambda/t >2$ and extended when $\lambda/t <2$ (Ref.~\onlinecite{Aubry-1980}).
-The critical eigenstates ($\lambda/t =2$) are multifractal~\cite{hiramoto1992electronic}.
+It is known that all the eigenstates of $H_{AA}$ are localized when $\lambda >2$ and extended when $\lambda <2$ (Ref.~\onlinecite{Aubry-1980}).
+The critical eigenstates ($\lambda = \lambda_c =2$) are multifractal~\cite{hiramoto1992electronic}.
 Thus, we can vary $\lambda$ to compare the results for ballistic plane waves ($\lambda < \lambda_c)$ to the case with multifractal wavefunctions at the critical point.
-The absence of a mobility edge is beneficial for our purposes, since it allows us to form a many body wavefunction only out of critical eigenstates.
+The absence of a mobility edge is beneficial for our purposes, since it allows us to form a many-body wavefunction only out of critical eigenstates.

-We take the initial Hamiltonian to be given by Eq.~\eqref{eqn:ham}, $H_I=H_{AA}$ with $N$ particles for times $t<0$.
+We take the initial Hamiltonian to be given by Eq.~\eqref{eqn:ham}, $H_I=H_{AA}$ with $N$ particles for time $t<0$.
 To construct the initial wavefunction, we fill up $N$ single particle states.
 We will use the fact that the Hamiltonian can be written as $H_I = \sum_{k=1}^N h_k$, where $h_k $ is the single particle Hamiltonian of the $k$th particle.
 We denote eigenstates of $h$ as $\chi_i(r) = \langle r| \chi_i \rangle$ and energies as $E_i^0$.
-At time $t=0$, we quench the system by introducing a potential scattering term at one arbitrary site [due to the random phase ($\phi$) it does not matter where we put the quench site], and for convenience we put it at the center of the lattice: the final Hamiltonian for $t>0$ is given by
+At time $t=0$, we quench the system by introducing a potential scattering term at one arbitrary site (due to the random phase ($\phi$) it does not matter where we put the quench site), and for convenience we put it at the center of the lattice, i.e. at position $i=L/2$ for a system size $L$.
+The final Hamiltonian for $t>0$ is given by